-Sparse Maps are a new feature which comes with Teradata 16.10 which allows us placing all rows of small tables on one AMP or on one AMP per Node.
-These new type of maps are defined within the hash maps (their parent maps) which are used to distribute table rows by primary index value across all AMPs.
+Teradata 16.10 introduces Sparse Maps, a feature that enables the consolidation of small table rows onto one AMP or one AMP per Node.
+These maps are defined as a subset of the hash maps and utilized to distribute table rows based on their primary index value across all AMPs.

-Teradata 16.10 includes automatically one single-AMP sparse map, and one multi-AMP sparse map covering one AMP per Node in the system configuration.
-But of course, you can define additional ones.
-Each sparse map can contain an unlimited number of small tables.
+Teradata 16.10 has one single-AMP and one multi-AMP sparse map, each covering one AMP per Node in the system configuration.
+However, users have the option to create additional sparse maps.
+These maps have the capacity to hold an unlimited number of small tables.

-The reason to make use of sparse maps for small tables is to limit work to one or a few AMPs, avoiding all-AMP steps.
+Sparse maps enable work on small tables to be limited to one or a few AMPs, thus avoiding the need for all-AMP steps.

 - Reserve memory

-- One physical IO has to be done, even if there is no row on this AMP!
+- One physical IO must be done, even if there is no row on this AMP!

-By using the new sparse maps feature of Teradata 16.10, all-AMP steps can easily be changed into single-AMP steps for small tables.
-Coming back to our 500 AMP system, 499 AMPs would now not need to get an AMP worker task.
+Teradata 16.10’s sparse maps feature enables swift conversion of all-AMP steps to single-AMP steps for small tables.
+In a 500 AMP system, only one AMP would require an AMP worker task.

-It is recommended to move only tables to the sparse map which are less than 128KB in size.
-For a multi-AMP sparse map, we would multiply the 128KB with the number of Nodes (remember, multi-amp sparse maps contain one AMP per node).
-On a 4 node system, this would be tables up to 4+128KB = 512KB.
+It is advisable to relocate exclusively tables to the sparse map that are below 128KB in size.
+In the case of a multi-AMP sparse map, the 128KB must be multiplied by the number of Nodes, considering that multi-amp sparse maps comprise one AMP per node.
+A system containing four nodes would entail tables of up to 512KB.

 Exercise caution when searching for appropriate candidates for the sparse map.
 Though empty tables may appear ideal for relocation, it is imperative to confirm that they remain vacant and do not serve as temporary repositories that will subsequently be filled with countless rows during the next batch load.